mariadb-corporation/mariadb-columnstore-samples/Readme.md

 ```

 ## Creating and Loading Database
-The following script will create (and drop if it already exists) the *flights* database:
+The following script will create (and drop if it already exists) the *bts* database:
 ```
 $ ./create_flights_db.sh
 ```